eshita53/Progmramming_6/dask/README.md

 `conda env create -f environment.yml`
 4. Use the following command to activate the environment:
 `conda activate dask_env`
-5. Before executing the script ensure the environment is activated.
+5. Before executing the script, ensure the environment is activated.

 # Run
 If the `run.sh` script is not executable, make it executable by running this command: